Frank Caliendo

-Frank Caliendo Jr. (born January 19, 1974) is an American comedian, actor and impressionist, best known for his impersonations on the Fox Network television series MADtv, and as the in-house prognosticator for Fox NFL Sunday.
-In 2007 and 2008, he performed his impersonations on his own show, Frank TV, which aired on TBS.
+Frank Caliendo Jr. (born January 19, 1974) is an American comedian, actor, and impressionist best known for his impersonations on the Fox Network television series MADtv as well as being the in-house prognosticator for Fox NFL Sunday.
+In 2007 and 2008, he performed impersonations on his own show, Frank TV, which aired on TBS.

 He is known for his impressions and for his frequent appearances on The Bob & Tom Show.
 He has released six solo CDs.
 From 2009 to 2011 he had a show at the Monte Carlo Resort and Casino in Las Vegas.

 Early life and education

-Caliendo was born in Chicago, Illinois and grew up in Waukesha, Wisconsin, where he attended Waukesha South High School.
+Caliendo was born in Chicago and grew up in Waukesha, Wisconsin, where he attended Waukesha South High School.
 He is of Italian descent.
-Before graduating from University of Wisconsin–Milwaukee, Caliendo began performing stand-up comedy at local night clubs and comedy clubs, eventually taking a job as a master of ceremonies at a local comedy club.
+Before he graduated from University of Wisconsin–Milwaukee, Caliendo began performing stand-up comedy at local night clubs and comedy clubs, he eventually became a master of ceremonies at a local comedy club.
 Within a few years, he was active on the college circuit.
-Between 2000 and 2001, Caliendo made his television debut on sketch comedy series Hype, later gaining exposure on the comedy series MADtv.
+Between 2000 and 2001, Caliendo made his television debut on Hype, a sketch comedy series and later joined the comedy series MADtv.

 Career

 Caliendo has performed stand-up on Premium Blend, Late Show with David Letterman, Late Late Show with Craig Kilborn, The View, The Late Late Show with Craig Ferguson, and Late Night with Conan O'Brien.
-He was featured in Comedy Central's animated series Shorties Watchin' Shorties in 2004.

-His John Madden impression has appeared on Fox NFL Sunday, The Best Damn Sports Show Period and Mohr Sports.
-Caliendo has also appeared on Comedy Central's Comedy Central Presents, as well as the radio shows The Free Beer and Hot Wings Show, Randy Baumann and the DVE Morning Show, The Dan Le Batard Show, The Dan Patrick Show, The Junkies, Bob & Sheri, The Bob & Tom Show, Mike and Mike in the Morning, Opie and Anthony, The Detroit Cast, The Don and Mike Show, Rise Guys, Bubba the Love Sponge, The John Boy and Billy Big Show, The Howard Stern Show, Mike and the Mad Dog, Elliot in the Morning, The Sports Inferno, The Rick and Bubba Show, The Roe Conn Show, Pardon My Take, The 105.7 WAPL Rick and Len Show, Preston and Steve, Bob and Brian, The Glenn Beck Program, Holmberg's Morning Sickness on 98 KUPD in Phoenix, and Lamont & Tonelli on 107.7 The Bone in San Francisco.
+Caliendo has done a John Madden impression on Fox NFL Sunday, The Best Damn Sports Show Period and Mohr Sports.
+Caliendo has also appeared on Comedy Central's Comedy Central Presents, as well as the radio shows The Free Beer and Hot Wings Show, Randy Baumann and the DVE Morning Show, The Dan Le Batard Show, The Dan Patrick Show, The Junkies, Bob & Sheri, The Bob & Tom Show, Mike and Mike in the Morning, Opie and Anthony, The Detroit Cast, The Don and Mike Show, Rise Guys, Bubba the Love Sponge, The John Boy and Billy Big Show, The Howard Stern Show, Mike and the Mad Dog, Elliot in the Morning, The Sports Inferno, The Rick and Bubba Show, The Roe Conn Show, Pardon My Take, The 105.7 WAPL Rick and Len Show, Preston and Steve, Bob and Brian, The Glenn Beck Program, Holmberg's Morning Sickness on 98 KUPD in Phoenix, Dunham and Miller Show in Dallas/Ft.
+Worth, and Lamont & Tonelli on 107.7 The Bone in San Francisco.

 From 2001 to 2004, he also made appearances on the KQ Morning Show's annual "Live from Las Vegas" simulcast, appearing on the panel throughout the show and reprising a few bits from his stand-up act.
+He has appeared on Garage Logic with Joe Soucheray; co-host Matt "Rookie" Michalski's has done various impersonations.